Instant Connection for Pixel Streaming

 A few things I’ve seen over and over:

-• Drivers installed on top of old ones
+• Drivers installed on top of old ones.

-• Beta versions causing GPU spikes
+• Beta versions causing GPU spikes.

-• Nvidia Control Panel settings fighting Resolve
+• Nvidia Control Panel settings fighting Resolve.

-• AMD drivers missing required codecs
+• AMD drivers missing required codecs or behaving badly after a Windows update.

 Switching to Nvidia Studio Driver fixes more problems than people expect.
+Rolling back can also be the right move if everything broke right after an update.

 Integrated GPU confusion